robin-schneider/CICY/README.md

 ## Changelog

+v0.05 - added decoder, some more bugfixes.

 v0.04 - cleaned up some code, fixed bug with semipositive line bundles.

 v0.03 - Some bug fixes, more numpy